SaurabMishra12/StepMentorProject/README.md

 Streamlit is used to create an interactive web application.
-YoudataAI (https://www.youdata.ai/datasets/662dddd37bb79dfcf0856b99) is used to import data(questions) for the application.
 Pandas manages and processes the user data, such as saving which buttons were clicked or handling login information.
 PIL and Fitz are used for processing images of questions that users upload, extracting the text or relevant information.
 Pytesseract performs OCR on these images to convert the text into a format that can be processed and analyzed by your application.